freebasic/fbc/FreeBASIC/readme.txt

     - Global and local static instances also allow constructors and/or destructors

+    - The NEW and DELETE operator are supported (including the vector versions):

+      DIM f AS foo PTR = NEW foo( 1234 )
+      PRINT f->some_field
+      DELETE f

   o Operator Overloading in User Defined Types (TYPE, ENUM or CLASS):